Spamta-Clause/unity-tutorials/_build/html/_sources/01_installing.md

 ### Visual Studio Code
  Wait.
 It'll take a minute or five.
 In the mean time, we'll install Visual Studio Code, you should all have it installed actually.

+### Github Desktop
+You also have this right?
+And we don't need it yet really.

+### Back on track
+Has Unity finished installing yet, if not, touch grass, otherwise let's continue.